How to vlookup matching values from right to left in Excel?

 - Select the lookup value cells and output cells from the "Output Range" and "Lookup values" sections;

 - Then, specify the corresponding items from the "Data range" section.
+Make sure your ranges are accurate to avoid mismatches.

-- Finally, click OK button.
+- Finally, click the OK button.

 3. Now, the matching records have been returned based on the lookup values from the right list, see screenshot:

-If you want to replace the #N/A error value with another text value, you just need to click "Options" button and check "Replace #N/A error value with a specified value" option, then type the text you need.
+If you want to replace the #N/A error value with another text value, you just need to click the "Options" button and check the "Replace #N/A error value with a specified value" option, then type the text you need.

 Vlookup values from right to left with INDEX and MATCH functions